We will be starting to rent out our equipment on May 2021.

 Closed most holidays

 Bonneville County hires seasonal employees for Summer help.
-Wages typically start at $10.00 with a $1.00 pay raise upon receiving a ISDA Professional Applicators License. (which you must be 18 years of age to obtain)
+Wages typically start at $11.00 with a $1.00 pay raise upon receiving a ISDA Professional Applicators License. (you must be 18 years of age to obtain)

 For a job application with Bonneville County Noxious Weed Control Department click on the link below and fill out the General Application.
 Turn in the application to Bonneville County Noxious Weed Controls Office or Bonneville County’s Human Resources Office.